muhamed42/Assignment-QS3/Invoices-Testcases.md

 - required discount % should be between 0 t0 100.

 # TC-07
-## Verify that the user can create a new invoice with valid details with negative amount in tax fields.
+## Verify that the user can't create a new invoice with negative amount in tax fields.
 ### Steps
 - Input negative amount in the payload with cost tax .
 - Click on 'Try it out', fill in the necessary details, and execute."